Robo3D/User-Manuals/docs/source/maintenance/index.rst

    - The x and y brackets have a smooth bushing inside of them, and need to be lubricated once every 2-4 months.
 Wipe down the build up that these bearing produce on the rods over time with a cleaning agent.
 The bearings can be greased with a few drops of 3-in-1 oil, or sewing machine oil to lubricate sufficiently.

-Tightening the pulleys (pics, maybe gif?)
+Tightening the pulleys

-Cleaning the nozzle (cold pulls) (Gif of screen temp and pulling filament)
+Cleaning the nozzle (cold pulls)

 Cleaning the print bed surface
 -----

 - The Robo C2 print bed surface is a sheet of black painters tape.
-Make sure to clean it with rubbing alcohol to ensure your print sticks to its surface. (gif of cleaning)
+Make sure to clean it with rubbing alcohol to ensure your print sticks to its surface.
 - After 15 or 20 prints, you may need to replace this sheet if you see that your prints are not sticking to it.
-Ensure that the print sheet is laid completely flat on the build platform, and that it is flush and level across the surface. (gif of applyling new build tape)
+Ensure that the print sheet is laid completely flat on the build platform, and that it is flush and level across the surface.
 - When you run out of print surfaces, you can order more at www.robo3d.com or use your own.
 - When removing and replacing the entire print bed, double check that its magnets align with the magnets on the platform to ensure it is seated correctly.
-Build platforms that aren’t seated correctly will result in failed prints. (gif of removing print bed and aligning magnets)
+Build platforms that aren’t seated correctly will result in failed prints.

 Removing your Hotend Nozzle